 Get to know TNKR Media co-founder Dan Delmar

-Inspired by Matt Mullenweg, the founding developer of this form of media, the WordPress platform that has empowered so many communicators across the world and helped democratize journalism, I’ve re-edited my bio to first person to hopefully help answer the question, just what is Dan Delmar’s deal, anyway?
+Inspired by a founding developer of WordPress and his first person bio, I’ve re-edited mine to hopefully better answer the question, just what is Dan Delmar’s deal, anyway?

 Dan Delmar is the co-founder of TNKR Media, a public relations consultant, media producer and occasional political commentator.
 He is a former journalist and editor with about 20 years’ experience in print, radio, television and digital media.
 Delmar contributes to Bell Media outlets like CJAD 800 Montreal, Newstalk 1010 Toronto and CTV News Channel; his recent writings can be found in Postmedia newspapers like the National Post and Montreal Gazette.
 When off-duty, Dan enjoys cooking, reading, listening to podcasts, cycling or hiking in Quebec’s Laurentian mountains, and tending to his canine daughter, Poppy.